I. Introduction to Research Sources

 Isenbergh.
 International Taxation: U. S. Taxation of Foreign Persons and Foreign Income, 4 vols.
 (CCH) (Tax Collection KF6441 .I744 2006).

 Postlewaite.
 International Taxation: Corporate and Individual, 10th ed. vols 1 and 2 (Tax Collection KF6419 .P66 2016).

 The IRS also has a website listing international tax treaties by country.

 G. IRS Publications

-IRS Publications is a series of Internal Revenue Service documents on common tax issues, which provide explanations and associated forms.
+- IRS Publications is a series of Internal Revenue Service documents on common tax issues, which provide explanations and associated forms.
 Topics range from basic tax questions such as “Selling Your Home,” to more complex areas of tax law such as “Passive Activity and At-Risk Rules.”
-IRS Publications are available on the Internal Revenue Service website, in the major tax databases, and in print in IRS Publications (CCH) (Tax Collection KF6285 .C65).
+IRS Publications are available on the Internal Revenue Service website and in the major tax databases.

 III.
 Secondary Sources